Yanyshpolska/kottans-frontend/README.md

 </details>
 I like tea therefore for the topic of DOM site I have chosen the tea theme.<br>
 Actually, I even more like tea tags because I have the biggest collection of tea tags in Ukraine.
 I currently have over 22,000 different tea tags, so if you see an unusual tea tag, you can save it for my collection -^_^- <br>

+Practicing in the DOM was very useful.
+It was the first time trying to access objects in HTML.
+It was important to break the task into small ones and do them one by one.
+And as it turned out, everything was not as difficult as it seemed at the beginning.<br>

 [Demo](https://yanyshpolska.github.io/DOM/)<br>
 [Code base](https://github.com/Yanyshpolska/DOM)